 - "A Song About Emotions" is about how the singer expresses all of his emotions.

 - Tikkabilla has a song about feelings.
 Each verse goes something along the lines of "When I'm [emotion], here's what I do: I [do this action], you do it too.
 Show you're [emotion], and [verb] along with me, we're [emotion], you and me!"

 - Walt Disney Presents: The first color episode, "An Adventure in Color" has Ludwig Von Drake singing the "Green with Envy Blues".

 Orange, you've gotta squeeze me'Neath the mellow yellow moonSo I can lose those green with envy, red with anger, purple-passionate blues

-- As the title indicates, the Jazz standard "Bewitched, Bothered, and Bewildered" by Rodgers and Hart recounts the many conflicted emotions of a romantic love affair.
+- As the title indicates, the Jazz standard "Bewitched, Bothered, and Bewildered" from Rodgers and Hart's Pal Joey recounts the many conflicted emotions of a romantic love affair.

 I'm wild again, beguiled again

 A simpering, whimpering child again